suffolklibraries/sljekyll/new-suggestions/elibrary-picks/_posts/2019-12-30-ebooks-january-2020.md

 ![Spy, Caesar & Hussein, The Dilemma](/images/featured/featured-elibrary-january-2020.jpg)

 We're always adding great titles to our [eLibrary](/elibrary/).
-We've listed some of our favourite new eBooks on [OverDrive](/elibrary/overdrive/) for December to help you choose your next digital read.
+We've listed some of our favourite new eBooks on [OverDrive](/elibrary/overdrive/) for January to help you choose your next digital read.

 See also: